Version 1.1

 Going Live

 It is recommended when the service goes into production, a ‘controlled release’, usually a week’s duration, is introduced.
-The ‘controlled release’ precedes the full ‘going live’ phase and it is a non-advertised production use of the service by a pre-selected group of users/citizens that are eligible to use it in order to test the whole end-to-end process in the actual production environment.
+The ‘controlled release’ precedes the full ‘going live’ phase and it is a non-advertised production use of the service by a pre-selected group of users/citizens that are eligible to use it to test the whole end-to-end process in the actual production environment.
 All citizen’s applications/requests during this phase shall be officially processed and all the outcomes shall be considered valid.
 After an assessment of all outcomes of the “controlled release” by the service team, the service shall be advertised and published on the “gov.cy” portal for full public access.

 Project Closure